brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

     * I.e. avoid sharing name servers between the name server domain and any registered domains
 * Consider making the name server domain itself fully glueless, with an out-of-zone name server (using a tertiary domain)
 * For this tertiary domain, also consider using separating the in-bailiwick name servers, from the names used for serving the name server domain
-* Decoupling the respective NS names ensures that changes and updates to the domain that uses glue don't affect any other domains
+    * Limiting the in-bailiwick NS names ensures that changes and updates to the tertiary domain don't affect any other domains
     * Depending on parent zone policy (e.g. TLD database policy), renaming or renumbering name servers may affect delegations using them (NS entries)
     * A single domain with non-reused NS names guarantees side effects of this sort are not possible
+* Overhead of tertiary domain and not re-using (or sharing) name server names in the tertiary domain:
     * Additional lookups are required on the initial reference to get the addresses of name servers for the main glueless domain
     * Subsequent (new) queries for the IP addresses of glueless name servers only require single queries

 Example:

     Entries in the example TLD
+    $ORIGIN example.
     //
-    // Same unsigned zone uses the same name servers
+    // Same unsigned domain uses the same name servers
-    // However, the name server is in its own glueless zone unsigned-zone.example NS ns1.nameserver-signed-zone.example
+    // However, the name server is in its own glueless domain unsigned-registrant-domain NS ns1.signed-nameserver-domain
-    unsigned-zone.example NS ns2.nameserver-signed-zone.example
+    unsigned-registrant-domain NS ns2.signed-nameserver-domain
     //
-    nameserver-signed-zone.example NS ns1.separate-zone.example
+    signed-nameserver-domain NS ns1.tertiary-domain
-    nameserver-signed-zone.example NS ns2.separate-zone.example
+    signed-nameserver-domain NS ns2.tertiary-domain
-    nameserver-signed-zone.example DS (DS record data)
+    signed-nameserver-domain DS (DS record data)
     //
-    separate-zone.example NS special-ns1.separate-zone.example
+    tertiary-domain NS special-ns1.tertiary-domain
-    separate-zone.example NS special-ns2.separate-zone.example
+    tertiary-domain NS special-ns2.tertiary-domain
-    separate-zone.example DS (DS record data)
+    tertiary-domain DS (DS record data)
     // glue for special-ns1 and -2
-    // special-ns1 and -2 are used only for/by separate-zone
+    // special-ns1 and -2 are used only for/by tertiary-domain
-    special-ns1.separate-zone.example A (IP address)
+    special-ns1.tertiary-domain A (IP address)
-    special-ns1.separate-zone.example AAAA (IP address)
+    special-ns1.tertiary-domain AAAA (IP address)
-    special-ns2.separate-zone.example A (IP address)
+    special-ns2.tertiary-domain A (IP address)
-    special-ns2.separate-zone.example AAAA (IP address)
+    special-ns2.tertiary-domain AAAA (IP address)

-    Zone file for nameserver-signed-zone:
+    Zone file for signed-nameserver-domain.example:
+    $ORIGIN signed-nameserver-domain.example.
-    nameserver-signed-zone.example SOA (soa record data)
+    @ SOA (soa record data)
     // glueless NS are used
-    nameserver-signed-zone.example NS ns1.separate-zone.example
+    @ NS ns1.tertiary-domain
-    nameserver-signed-zone.example NS ns2.separate-zone.example
+    @ NS ns2.tertiary-domain
-    // actual glueless address records for "real" name server names ns1.nameserver-signed-zone.example A (IP address)
+    // actual glueless address records for "real" name server names ns1 A (IP address)
-    ns1.nameserver-signed-zone.example AAAA (IP address)
+    ns1 AAAA (IP address)
-    ns2.nameserver-signed-zone.example A (IP address)
+    ns2 A (IP address)
-    ns2.nameserver-signed-zone.example AAAA (IP address)
+    ns2 AAAA (IP address)
     // etc etc etc

-    Zone file for separate-zone:
+    Zone file for tertiary-domain.example:
+    $ORIGIN tertiary-domain.example.
-    separate-zone.example SOA (soa record data)
+    @ SOA (soa record data)
+    //
     // This is the only non-glueless NS in use
-    // NB: matches glue in parent
+    // (NB: matches glue address records in the parent)
-    separate-zone.example NS special-ns1.separate-zone.example
+    @ NS special-ns1
-    separate-zone.example NS special-ns2.separate-zone.example
+    @ NS special-ns2
-    special-ns1.separate-zone.example A (IP address)
+    special-ns1 A (IP address)
-    special-ns1.separate-zone.example AAAA (IP address)
+    special-ns1 AAAA (IP address)
-    special-ns2.separate-zone.example A (IP address)
+    special-ns2 A (IP address)
-    special-ns2.separate-zone.example AAAA (IP address)
+    special-ns2 AAAA (IP address)
+    //
     // actual address records for "real" name server name
-    // (only used by nameserver-signed-zone)
+    // (only used by signed-nameserver-domain)
-    ns1.separate-zone.example A (IP address)
+    // (These match glue records in the parent zone) ns1 A (IP address)
-    ns1.separate-zone.example AAAA (IP address)
+    ns1 AAAA (IP address)
-    ns2.separate-zone.example A (IP address)
+    ns2 A (IP address)
-    ns2.separate-zone.example AAAA (IP address)
+    ns2 AAAA (IP address)

 # Security Considerations

-This guidance is not a substitute for use of DNSSEC for DNS domains.

 This guidance is useful in preventing off-path attackers from poisoning DNS cache entries necessary for delegations.

 However, an on-path attacker is still able to manipulate DNS responses sent over UDP or unencrypted TCP.

+This guidance is not a substitute for use of DNSSEC for DNS domains.
+The only mechanism that can protect against on-path attackers is cryptographic protection DNSSEC signing of domains is both necessary and sufficient to provide data integrity protection.

-Use of an encrypted transport is one potential method of preventing MITM attacks (i.e. DNS over TLS from resolver to authoritative server, aka ADoT), but this still does not provide the same security properties as DNSSEC (in particular that the zone contents are authorized by the DNSSEC key holder).
+Use of an encrypted transport is may be effective at preventing MITM attacks (i.e. DNS over TLS from resolver to authoritative server, aka ADoT), but does not provide provable data integrity.

+Encrypted transport may be used in combination with DNSSEC signed zones and glueless name server domains.

+Encrypted transport does not incrementally improve the data integrity or protection against MITM.
+DNSSEC is sufficient alone for this purpose.
+However, encrypted transport does add privacy protection against passive observers.

 # IANA Considerations